bubbledoodle/bubbledoodle.github.io/_posts/2017-01-30-Hello-World.md

 ---
 layout: post
 section-type: post
-title: Title
+title: Hello World
-category: Category
+category: tech
 tags: [ '折腾', 'tech', 'front-end' ]
 ---

-# HELLO WORLD
-Build this blog is like takes me about one day but few other days to enjoy it.
-To make it more meaningful than how currently it is, I dicided to post this very first blog.
+To get the blog running took me about two days and few more days to perfect some of the styling.
+There are a lots of free blogs out there with good designing and quality community.
+However, building my very own blog serves more then just a blog but a idea that sort of like start learning to be a maker.

 ## A walk through of blog establishment.
 I did a search on finding a cheap, fancy, easy way to create a website and enables all features needed to build a personal blog on it.
 Turns out I found [jekyll](https://jekyllrb.com) and [github page](https://pages.github.com), which create static web pages and pushes and hosted on github.
 Also I actually found something interesting talking about [static vs dynamic website](http://nilclass.com/courses/what-is-a-static-website/#1), which is certainly next step work gonna include.